AlexsLemonade/training-modules/scRNA-seq/tag-based_pre-processing_scRNA-seq.md

 later on, including files with information on the UMI's and cell barcodes ("CB").

 #### Running Salmon Alevin
-Coy and paste this in your command line to run Alevin quantification
+Copy and paste this in your command line to run Alevin quantification
 ```
 salmon alevin -l ISR \
   -i data/human_index \